Congratulations 2016 Club Champion Thomas Xuan and other division winners and placegetters.

 Divisions: The Championship, Candidates and Divisions A, B, C and D will be FIDE rated round-robin groups of up to ten players.
 Division E will be run as a Swiss tournament with pairings generated by Vega).
 ACF ratings will be used to guide selection into divisions.

 Time controls: 90 minutes per player plus 30 seconds per move (from move 1).

 Draw and table allocations: Are detailed on a draw sheet and crosstable provided to each participant and displayed at the club.
 The first listed player has the white pieces.Forfeiture time: One hour after the commencement of the round (at the Arbiter's discretion).

-Players may arrange with their opponent to play a game earlier or later than in the draw, on these nights or at a time and place of their choosing.
+Players in round-robin divisions* may arrange with their opponent to play a game earlier or later than in the draw, on these nights or at a time and place of their choosing.

 Players must advise Norths Chess Club and their opponent if